Mr. Niebla: Consejo Mundial de Lucha Libre (1995–2007)

-On April 18, 2003, Mr. Niebla defeated Universo 2000 to become the CMLL World Heavyweight Champion.
-Mr. Niebla would successfully turn back the challenges of Universo 2000, Apolo Dantés, Shocker, Rey Bucanero and Tinieblas Jr. over the next 543 days.
-On October 12, 2004, Mr. Niebla lost the CMLL World Heavyweight Championship back to Universo 2000 and was unsuccessful in his attempt to regain it.
-Around late 2006 to early 2007, Mr. Niebla left CMLL, he would later explain the decision to leave as a desire for him not to "go backward" down the rankings of the promotion, stating that he felt he would get better opportunities elsewhere.
+The week prior, Mr. Niebla, Atlantis and Black Warrior won the CMLL World Trios Championship from Blue Panther, Dr. Wagner Jr. and Guerrera, losing it to Dr. Wagner Jr., Universo 2000 and Black Tiger III on March 31, 2003.
+The loss was part of a long-running storyline between Mr. Niebla and Universo 2000, who defeated Mr. Niebla the previous year to retain his CMLL World Heavyweight Championship.
+On April 18, Mr. Niebla defeated Universo 2000 to become the CMLL World Heavyweight Champion.
+After retaining the title against the likes of Universo 2000, Apolo Dantés, Shocker, Bucanero and Tinieblas Jr., he lost it back to Universo 2000 after 543 days on October 12, 2004.
+Around late 2006 to early 2007, Mr. Niebla left CMLL; he would later explain the decision to leave as a desire for him not to "go backward" down the rankings of the promotion, stating that he felt he would get better opportunities elsewhere.